 Albany's Lutherans date their establishment as a church to 1649.
 However, records and verifiable resources for the earliest years are sparse and conflicting as the earliest Lutheran organizers chiefly were engaged in attempting to secure freedom to worship in New Netherland.
-After 1664, worship was less restrictive as the English represented more diverse religions traditions.
+After 1664, worship was less restrictive if only as the newcomers under the English represented more diverse religious traditions.

-The Reverend Jacobus Fabritius came to New York and held the first Lutheran service in Albany on April 25, 1669.
-His tenure was short and he was followed by Reverend Bernard Arnzius in 1671.
+The Reverend Jacobus Fabritius came to New York and held what is said to be the first Lutheran service in Albany on April 25, 1669.
+His tenure was brief and he was followed by Reverend Bernard Arnzius in 1671.
 During the 1670s, the English solidified their hold on New York - thus providing Lutherans with more spiritual freedom.